TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Methodology

-An overview of our proposed TriMLP macro architecture is presented in the Figure \ref{framework} (a).
-TriMLP takes a historical sequence of $n$ user-item interactive behaviors (tokens) as input, where $n$ is the maximum sequence length.
-The tokens are independently pass through the Embedding layer to form the $d$-dimension sequence representations.
-The resulting embeddings are fed to $L$ Basic Blocks to produce encoded representations.
-These encoded representations are fed to a linear layer-based Classification Head to predict the probabilities over candidate items.
+The macro overview of TriMLP architecture is depicted in the Figure \ref{architecture} (a).
+TriMLP takes a historical sequence of $n$ user-item interactive behaviors (or tokens) as input, where $n$ is the maximum sequence length.
+The tokens are independently pass through the Embedding layer to form the $d$-dimension sequence representation matrix.
+The resulting embedding is then fed into the Triangular Mixer to produce cross-token interactions.
+The Classifier takes these encoded representations as input, and predicts the probabilities over all candidate items.